mbabynames search ✿

 Titan John

-Titan translates to "noble and strong".
+Titan translates to "great one".
 John to "God is gracious".
 Together they create a full-name meaning with real texture.
 Titan ends on a nasal sound.
 John's opening J avoids any muddiness.

 Titan Kane